Aggarwal-Bhavya/FRT-Project-Fashion-Trendz/README.md

 # FRT-Project-Fashion-Trendz by Bhavya Aggarwal
-The working deployed on Azure URL is: https://red-mud-0f2bcea10.1.azurestaticapps.net
+The working deployed on Azure URL is: https://red-mud-0f2bcea10.1.azurestaticapps.net The certificate of virtual internship completion can be viewed on: https://drive.google.com/file/d/19BUJdX01FkjAx-KFTFdzVtA7wUKMyypD/view?usp=sharing
 <br>
 This project is a lifestyle influencing platform which helps individuals discover in-trend fashion.
 They are able to view latest in fashion and also develop their own fashion identity.